Because Everything in the Body Is Linked,

-A simple 30 second swish & gargle is all it takes!
+A simple 30 second swish and gargle is all it takes!

 At Blue Heron Dentistry, state-of-the-art diagnostic tools enable us to develop the most personalized program to measure, evaluate and monitor patients’ periodontal and systemic health care.
 Salivary testing is invaluable in identifying early signs of oral pathogens, as well as individual markers for other diseases and oral cancer.

 This disorder, characterized by problems or dysfunction in the temporomandibular joint that connects the jawbone to the lower half of the skull, affects millions of Americans everyday.
 TMJ disease can make talking, eating – even laughing – a painful ordeal.